 Watch the full webinar on Real Estate Planning After COVID-19 here: link

-Flex space operators have seen an increase in business continuity inquiries from corporate-sized companies, with the majority opting for dedicated offices rather than coworking arrangements.
-All in all, even with a slow-down in leasing activity during the peak of the COVID-19 pandemic, the outlook for the industry optimistic as flex spaces offer an optimal way for corporates to manage their workspace needs during a volatile business environment.
+Flex space operators have seen more business continuity inquiries from corporate-sized companies, with the majority opting for dedicated offices rather than coworking arrangements.
+Even though leasing activity had slowed down during the peak of the COVID-19 pandemic, the outlook for the industry is optimistic as flex spaces offer an optimal way for corporates to manage their workspace needs during a volatile business environment.

 With the onset of an uncertain economy, tenants and landlords can sometimes not see eye-to-eye as both sides try to manage P&L. Tenants are reconsidering lease terms for cost savings, but landlords are looking to increase rental activity.

-Flex space operators shifted quickly to enabling sales and tenant support remotely through video.
+Flex space operators moved quickly to enabling sales and tenant support remotely through video as offline activities became more restricted.
 Technology has also been essential for operators and landlords to improve safety levels for their space, for example, through contactless space access.

 There is still plenty of room for innovation in the market to help improve necessary processes, such as executing contracts quickly, tracking entry and exit into the space, ensuring adequate social distancing within the building, and strengthening the supply chain.